Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 If you’re a teacher searching for a great podcast to play in class, you know the pain of listening to episode after episode hoping not to hear a swear word or moment of maturity at the 27 minute mark.
 If you’re a middle school teacher, doubly so!
+I hope you like this blog posts about Podcast for Middle School ELA,

 While podcasts are an amazing freely available text to use in class, it’s not always easy to find one that’s right for your students.
 As we’re focusing on podcasts as texts in The Lighthouse this month, I’ve spent a TON of time with my earbuds of late, and I wanted to share my favorite find for younger kids.
 I’ve talked before about great shows for secondary, like The Happiness Lab, This American Life, How I Built This, and Shakespeare Unlimited.
 But only recently have I explored podcasts for the younger set, and I have a definite favorite.